ansible/ansible-documentation/docs/docsite/rst/community/ai_policy.rst

 5. The use of AI tools MUST be explicitly disclosed by the author when a significant part of the contribution is taken from the AI tools output without significant changes.
 Grammar, spelling, and stylistic corrections do not require disclosure.

    a.
-For code contributions, the contributor MUST use a commit message trailer.
+For code contributions, the contributor MUST use a short commit message trailer (see the recommended format in p. "c").
    b.
-For other contributions, disclosure MUST include a preamble.
+For other contributions, disclosure MUST include a short preamble (see the recommended format in p. "c").
    c.
 The commit message trailers and preamble SHOULD use the following statement as a disclosure: ``Assisted-by:`` followed by the model name, its version, and tool name (optional), for example:

       i.
 Assisted-by: gpt-5.4